C S-Computer Science

 C S 5013.
 Artificial Intelligence.3 Credit Hours.

-(Slashlisted with C S 4013) Prerequisite: graduate standing and C S 2413 or C S 5005, and C S 2813 or C S 4005 or MATH 2513.
+(Slashlisted with C S 4013) Prerequisite: Graduate standing, and CS 5005 or (C S 2413 or CS 2414 and C S 2813 or MATH 2513).
 Study of the methods of search, knowledge representation, heuristics, and other aspects of automating the solution of problems requiring intelligence.
 No student may earn credit for both 4013 and 5013.
 (Sp)

 C S 5023.
 Introduction to Intelligent Robotics.3 Credit Hours.